 - Talk about a problem you solved or a problem you didn’t solve.

 - Tell us something that your players and fellow authors don’t know about your workflow.

 - Find the sweet spot between “so obscure that I can’t make use of it” and “so well-known that I learned it in school.”
 Tell us something that makes us want to run off and start a new project just to try it out.

 - Reveal a wonderful secret.

-‧ Histories of interactive fiction, adventure games, etc. ‧ Education, using, and making narrative games ‧ Narrative games and/as electronic literature ‧ Art contexts and narrative games ‧ Narrative gaming and computing subcultures (the demoscene, etc.) ‧ Identity, trauma, and other challenging topics in narrative games ‧ Designing narrative games ‧ Commercial narrative games today ‧ Simulating words in narrative games ‧ Narrative gaming and AR/VR/XR ‧ Narrative gaming and mobile media ‧ Particular narrative game development systems/platforms ‧ Postmortems on particular games ‧ Readings/critical discussions of particular games or sets of games ‧ Modeling conversations, characters, or environments in ways which support narrative ‧ Representation and appropriation of culture ‧ Interactive narrative outside of videogames: museum exhibits, alternate-reality fiction, interactive theater ‧ Puzzles: do we have a grand theory after forty years? ‧ Tools to manage narrative complexity ‧ Domain-specific languages of IF and narrative design ‧ AI tools for narrative games ‧ What different types of players want from narrative games
+‧ Histories of interactive fiction, adventure games, etc. ‧ Education, using, and making narrative games ‧ Narrative games and/as electronic literature ‧ Art contexts and narrative games ‧ Narrative gaming and computing subcultures (the demoscene, etc.) ‧ Identity, trauma, and other challenging topics in narrative games ‧ Designing narrative games ‧ Commercial narrative games today ‧ Simulating words in narrative games ‧ Narrative gaming and AR/VR/XR ‧ Narrative gaming and mobile media ‧ Particular narrative game development systems/platforms ‧ Postmortems on particular games ‧ Readings/critical discussions of particular games or sets of games ‧ Modeling conversations, characters, or environments in ways which support narrative ‧ Representation and appropriation of culture ‧ Interactive narrative outside of videogames: television, museum exhibits, alternate-reality fiction, interactive theater ‧ Puzzles: do we have a grand theory after forty-one years? ‧ Tools to manage narrative complexity ‧ Domain-specific languages of IF and narrative design ‧ AI tools for narrative games ‧ What different types of players want from narrative games